 6. Preventing pH Fluctuations

-- Bather Load: The number of users in the hot tub can affect pH levels.
-After heavy use, be prepared to test and adjust as needed.
+Bather Load: The number of users in the hot tub can affect pH levels.
+Hot tub users need to prepare themselves to test and make necessary adjustments following periods of heavy usage.

 7. pH and Water Hardness

-- Testing Hardness: Test the water for hardness regularly.
-The ideal range for hot tubs is between 150 and 250 ppm.
+Testing Hardness: Regularly check the water hardness levels.
+Hot tubs should maintain water hardness levels between 150 and 250 ppm.

 8. Impact on Hot Tub Components